 As stated, the EPA recommends that the EIS include impacts on environmental justice communities from the Project.
 The EPA's environmental justice policies are directed, in part, by the recent Executive Order 14008, Tackling the Climate Crisis at Home and Abroad, and Executive Order 12898, Federal Actions to Address Environmental Justice in Minority Populations and Low Income Populations, as amended, which require federal agencies to consider if impacts on human health or the environment would be disproportionately high and adverse for environmental justice communities in the surrounding community resulting from the programs, policies, or activities of federal agencies.
-The term "environmental justice community" could encompass (i) populations of color; (ii) communities of color; (iii) Native communities; and (iv) and low-income rural and urban communities who are exposed to a disproportionate burden of the negative human health and environmental impacts of pollution or other environmental hazards.16
+The term "environmental justice communities; and (iv) and low-income rural and urban communities who are exposed to a disproportionate burden of the negative human health and environmental impacts of pollution or other environmental hazards.